Amoycan Industrial Centre fire: Structural safety

 During the fire large cracks appeared in the building.
 A group of engineers spoke out urging the cessation of efforts to save the property inside, instead advocating a controlled demolition of the building for the sake of safety.
 Experts suggested that the steel reinforcement within the ceiling and walls of the third floor had weakened, and that the ceiling was liable to collapse, which would lead to a "domino effect" causing a catastrophic structural failure.

 Secretary for Security Lai Tung-kwok said that halting efforts to extinguish the fire would not be a responsible option.

 Air quality

 The Clean Air Network, a non-governmental organisation that advocates better air quality in Hong Kong, reported that the air around the fire was up to 80 times more harmful to health than the World Health Organization standard.
 Lawmaker Wu Chi-wai called on the government to open the holiday camps and provide transport so that nearby residents of Ngau Tau Kok and Telford Gardens could choose to sojourn there.

+Aftermath

+The two fire services officers who died were posthumously awarded the gold medal for bravery in July 2016.
+In 2022, the Coroner's Court ruled that they died by misadventure.